David Adamany Undergraduate Library: Introduction

 The David Adamany Undergraduate Library alone provides 2,337 seats, 27 group study rooms, and 3 instruction labs.
 It has over 500 computer workstations providing students with access to electronic resources.
-The learning needs of 1000 and 2000 level undergraduate courses are intended to be supported with the wide variety of books and magazines.
-The library also contains the DeRoy Extended Study Center providing 24-hour access to 140 standard workstations as well as 30 high-end work stations with specialized software.
+The learning needs of 1000 and 2000 level undergraduate courses are intended to be supported with a wide variety of books and magazines.
+The library also contains the DeRoy Extended Study Center providing 24-hour access to 140 standard workstations as well as 30 work stations.
 Also, approximately 8000 videos, DVDs, laser discs and audiotapes are in the media collection.
 The Undergraduate Library also provides students with information on careers, computers, and student survival skills.

 In the Association of Research Libraries, Wayne State University libraries rank among the top 60 libraries.

 Location

 David Adamany Undergraduate Library is located at 5150 Anthony Wayne in Detroit, Michigan.
 Within the Wayne State University campus, it is situated at the center of Gullen Mall.

-Within Detroit, UGL is located within a couple miles from the three major freeways that run through the city; I-75, I-94 and the Lodge (M-10).